Florida Set to Provide Public Online Access to Criminal Records

 Beginning in the summer of 2015, counties throughout Florida will be providing access to their court documents online.
 Once the documents are published, members of the public will be able to review records of most criminal and civil cases anonymously, without the need to make a trip to the courthouse.

-Some counties – like Duval County, where The Law Office of Timothy Armstrong, P.A. is located – have already put their systems online.
+Some counties – like Duval County, where The Armstrong Law Group, P.A. is located – have already put their systems online.
 The rest have up to four months to finish the transition from providing paper-only access at the clerk’s office to providing worldwide access on the Internet.
 However, some of the larger counties have already stated that their records likely will not be available until the fall, and Hamilton, Levy, Monroe, Seminole, Suwannee, and Taylor counties have indicated that they may not participate in the online migration at this time.

 Who Has Access to My Case?